Minimal free resolutions of monomial ideals and of toric rings are supported on posets: Homogenization, and resolutions supported on posets

-For an element $\alpha\in\mathbb Z^m$ we denote by $P_{\deg\le\alpha}$ the set of elements $x\in B$ such that $\deg(x)\le \alpha$.
-We review the formalism of homogenizing a $P$-graded chain complex $\mathcal F_\bullet$ with respect to the map $\deg$.
-This is a standard technique for studying resolutions of monomial ideals and multigraded modules, see e.g. \cite{BPS, BS, BW, PV} for cases when each component $F_{n,a}$ is free of rank $\le 1$, and \cite{ChTch, T, C} for other cases.
+Let $Z=(P,\deg)$ be a labeled poset.
+We review the formalism of homogenizing a $P$-graded chain complex $\mathcal F_\bullet$ with respect to the labeled poset $Z$.
+This is a standard technique for studying resolutions of monomial ideals and multigraded modules, see e.g. \cite{BaPeSt, BaSt, BaWe, PeVe} for cases when each component $F_{n,a}$ is free of rank $\le 1$, and \cite{ChTch, Tch, Cl} for other cases.